 The awareness of music as a phenomenon of sound, approaching an understanding of the nature and components of music through creative projects.
 This course is designed for all students with interest in music without regard to past musical training.
-Offered in the Fall semester.
+Offered when there is sufficient student interest.